 What business owners need to do

-There is good news if you own one of the 730,000 businesses that will shortly need to implement STP.
+There is good news if you own one of the 730,000 businesses that shortly needed to implement STP.

-Though the new arrangements technically start on July 1, the ATO has stated: “The first year is a transition and penalties generally will not apply”.
+Though the new arrangements technically started on September 30, the ATO has stated: “The first year is a transition and penalties generally will not apply”.
 Certain businesses, such as those without a reliable internet connection, can apply for exemptions and deferrals.
 Micro businesses (i.e. ones employing four or fewer people) that want to still manually process payroll transactions and send quarterly activity statements to the ATO can do this until June 30, 2021.

 That noted, the ATO does expect business owners to do the following in the near future: